Sunday, August 5, 2018

 “Might I ask what it was that made you choose our humble little town?” said Rex.
 “Not every day we get new residents.”

 Colt didn’t want to admit that he had come here because his grandparents were originally from Snider.
-He figured that would only lead to whole new line of questioning that he didn’t wish to answer, especially if this guy somehow happened to be familiar with Colt’s grandparents.
+He figured that would only lead to a whole new line of questioning that he didn’t wish to answer, especially if this guy somehow happened to be familiar with Colt’s grandparents.
 Unlikely, maybe, but not outside the realm of possibility.
 Small towns were like that, after all.

 Instead, Colt gave an answer that he felt would be much safer.
 “Wanted somewhere nice and quiet with a good community.
 This place seemed like a good choice.”